Discover MUA

 The Campus and Caribbean

-And then there is the amazing adventure of spending two years of your life on the beautiful and historic island of Nevis—an opportunity to immerse yourself in a new culture and a different way of life that you may never have again.
+And then there is the amazing adventure of spending two years of your life on the beautiful and historic island of Nevis — an opportunity to immerse yourself in a new culture and a different way of life that you may never have again.

 So yes, you will study hard when you come to MUA.
-But you will leave not only with an incomparable medical education, but with good friends and a lifetime of memories.
+But you will leave not only with an incomparable medical education but with good friends and a lifetime of memories.

 Residency Placements

 MUA students obtain residencies in competitive programs across the full range of medical specialties in the U.S. and Canada.
 Many of MUA’s graduates excel in their residencies, becoming Chief Residents, and many pursue Fellowship opportunities following residency.
-Since 2001, 88% of MUA graduates seeking residency have secured positions in programs in the U.S. and Canada.

 The extensive experience progressively gained through each clinical rotation, both cores and electives, combined with MUA’s oversight, prepares each student for board exams, USMLE Step II CK/CS, and ultimately successful placement into residency and success as a resident and a physician.